chaebinkim25/Computer-Programming-and-Practice-2025-1/ppt/week1_day1.md

 Moving from the instructions to the physical engine that reads and executes them.

-- **central processing unit:** which part of computer executes instrucionts?
+- **central processing unit:** which part of computer executes instructions?
   The CPU contains the calculating unit (*Arithmetic Logic Unit*), fast but small memory (*register*), and control unit (*instruction decoder*).
   It is responsible for the fetch-decode-execute-writeback cycle of program instructions.